Supreme Court asked to block Texas abortion law deputizing citizens to enforce six-week ban

 Federal judges have prevented the measures in other states from taking effect.

 The Texas law, known as S.B.
 8, is more difficult to block, according to opponents.
 By design, the measure is enforced through private lawsuits, not state government officials who are usually defendants in federal constitutional challenges.
-If no specific individual or institution is responsible for enforcing the law, there is no one for abortions-rights organizations to sue.
+If no specific individual or institution is responsible for enforcing the law, there is no one for abortions rights organizations to sue.

 A coalition of abortion rights groups, including the Center for Reproductive Rights, Planned Parenthood and the American Civil Liberties Union, used a novel approach to try to stop the law.
 They asked a federal judge to prevent any of the state’s trial court judges, potentially more than 1,000 throughout Texas, from enforcing the law and to block court clerks from accepting the lawsuits.